-Status - Implementation - delivering 2019-21 plans based on continuing strategic direction of travel.
+Status - On track to deliver 2019-21 plans based on continuing strategic direction of travel.

 Improvement - Our extensive recruitment effort has kept us on track with the workforce plan targets as set out in the Service's 2020 workforce plan.
-This effort needs to be sustained with pending changes to our education model which will require increased volume of activity to support transitional arrangements.
+This effort will continue to support transition to our new Paramedic education model.
 Technician recruitment has continued to be very successful, with the number of applicants per vacancy significantly increasing.